tallendev/uvm-eval/README.md

 ## Swapping the driver
 To enable logging information, the driver with added logging features must be installed.
 Additionally, it may need certain parameters to function correctly.
-This requires root permission in most cases.
+This requires root permission in most cases.\
+Note: The provided UVM drivers require the compatible NVIDIA Driver on the system: 460.74.27.04

 ### Build
 cd drivers/*-NVIDIA-Linux-x86_64-460.74.27.04/kernel/\